Token Vending Machine: Secure Workload Identity for the Modern Cloud

 - Broader Adoption of Standards: As the industry matures, standardization around token formats and protocols will drive wider adoption and interoperability between different TVM solutions.

-- Integration with Zero Trust Architectures: TVMs are a natural fit for Zero Trust environments, providing the dynamic, least-privilege access control that Zero Trust demands.
+- Integration with Zero Trust Architectures: TVMs are a natural fit for Zero Trust environments.
+They align with Zero Trust by enforcing continuous verification and granting least-privilege access based on dynamic context, rather than relying on implicit trust.

 Real-World Impact